faker-js/faker/CONTRIBUTING.md

 All methods should have tests for all their parameters.

-Usually, they are will be a test case for each of the following scenarios:
+Usually, there will be a test case for each of the following scenarios:

 - No arguments/Only required parameters
 - One parameter/option at a time